 María Paula Conrado Martínez

-María Paula Conrado is Colombian and a junior scientist in AIDA's Ecosystems Program.
+María Paula Conrado is Colombian and a scientist in AIDA's Ecosystems Program.
 She is a biologist from the Universidad de los Andes in Bogotá, Colombia.
 During her studies, she made proposals for marine conservation projects in the Colombian Pacific, involving local communities.
 At AIDA, María Paula contributes to biodiversity conservation efforts and the proper management of natural resources.

 Latin America